What is Hypoallergenic Dog Food?

 Below is an example of the ingredient list of a Limited Ingredient dog food formula from Zignature.
-As you can see, the formula below only contains a small number of Pork and Legume ingredients which alines with what a Limited Ingredient formula should contain
+As you can see, the formula below only contains a small number of Pork and Legume ingredients which align with what a Limited Ingredient formula should contain.

 This methodology can allow the process of identifying an allergy to be sped up as the vast majority of ingredients are eliminated from the dog’s diet.

-Dog owners should be able to quickly become aware if the adverse reactions that their dogs were experiencing have stopped and then they can assume that those reactions were caused by an ingredient that was present in the existing formula but is no longer present in this new limited ingredient formula.
+Dog owners should be able to quickly become aware of the adverse reactions that their dogs were experiencing have stopped, and then they can assume that those reactions were caused by an ingredient that was present in the existing formula but is no longer present in this new limited ingredient formula.

 Prescription or Veterinary Dog Food

-The sale of these formulas directly is to avoid them being wrongly prescribed to dogs who the formulas are not appropriate for.
-Depending on the type of medication present within the formula, the food could actually have a net adverse effect which is why it is vitally important that it is prescribed by a professional.
+The sale of these formulas directly is to avoid them being wrongly prescribed to dogs for who the formulas are not appropriate.
+Depending on the type of medication present within the formula, the food could actually have a net adverse effect, which is why it is vitally important that it is prescribed by a professional.

 Understandably some consumers prefer this more direct and hands-on approach by their veterinary professional as there is a significant quantity of marketing and misleading information pushed on consumers concerning dog food.

 There are prescription formulas available that aim to counter other common health issues that aren’t related to allergies or intolerances.
-This includes arthritus, weight gain, and skin and coat issues.
+This includes arthritis, weight gain, and skin and coat issues.

 Novel Ingredient Dog Food